gammasoft71/xtd/docs/portability.md

 # Portability

-The Portability section provide informations about Operating System suported, Compilers and Development Environment tools.
+The Portability section provide informations about Operating System supported, Compilers and Development Environment tools.

 ## In this section